 ABLE Aggressive provides the potential to grow by investing in a portfolio of mutual funds that consists of 84% stocks and 16% bonds.
 Overall, there’s a higher level of risk and potential for return (or loss), designed for a longer investment period (10 years or more).

 There’s a low annual fee of $35 for each Maryland ABLE account to keep everything running smoothly.
-There are also low fees on the underlying mutual funds, which are a part of each of the investment options, and an administrative fee assessed on the overall account assets.
+There are also asset-based fees on the underlying mutual funds, which are a part of each of the investment options, and an administrative fee assessed on the overall account assets.
 These add up to between 0.30% and 0.38% of the account’s balance per year.
 Additional fees are added when you opt out of electronic statements or request a withdrawal check, instead of doing everything online.
-You can check them out in our fees FAQ.
+You can check them out in our Program Disclosure Booklet.